Community Associations - An Introduction

 Statutes often include elaborate procedures for proxy voting and cumulative voting.
 These provisions may govern the community association even if the bylaws and other governing documents are silent as to voting.

-The Covenants, Conditions and Restrictions (CCR’s) (sometimes referred to as the “Declaration”) may be the most important document governing a community association.
+The Covenants, Conditions and Restrictions (CCR’s) (sometimes referred to as the “Declaration," "Covenants," or "Master Deed") may be the most important document governing a community association.
 CCR’s are created prior to the development of the community association and are recorded with other real estate documents in the same manner as a deed.
 The purpose of the CCR’s is to establish rules for living within the association.
 Although CCR’s vary by association, such restrictions may cover anything from forbidding pools and outbuildings to detailing appropriate paint colors and flowers.
 CCR’s may also contain restrictions as to the board’s size and method of election as well as meeting procedures.

 CCR’s cannot be violated.
 After all, the CCR’s are a legal and binding contract by anyone who chooses to purchase property within the planned community.
 Also, unlike statutes which often only provide minimum standards, CCR’s are typically worded in terms of what “must” or “shall” be done.
 As a result, parliamentarians serving community associations must be aware of the contents of the CCR’s.
 One community association elected six members of the board of directors based on the language of the bylaws.
 Association leaders later realized that the CCR’s only provided for five members and had to hold another election.

 Owners in community associations are often not aware of the CCR’s control over their lives.
-CAI surveys suggest that thirteen percent of community association owners learn of the restrictions at closing.
+CAI surveys have suggested that thirteen percent of community association owners learn of the restrictions at closing.
 Even worse, thirty-one percent of community association owners learn of CCR provisions after moving into their unit.
 Another study found that sixty-two percent of those surveyed knew of someone who was unaware of the restrictions when they moved to the premises.

 Parliamentarians should also be aware of the difficulty in amending CCR’s.
 Some CCR’s require a 100% vote of all unit owners to amend (an almost impossible requirement).
 The Uniform Act recommends a floating vote requirement depending on the nature of the amendment.
 While an amendment that changes the boundaries or uses of a unit requires the unanimous consent of all unit owners, other types of amendment only require the consent of sixty-seven percent of unit owners.
 Approximately one-third of community associations require a three-fourths vote of all unit owners to amend the CCR’s.